Louise of the Netherlands, Queen of Sweden and Norway

 Upon her father-in-law’s death on July 8, 1859, her husband ascended the thrones of Sweden and Norway and Lovisa became Queen.
 She was crowned with her husband in Sweden on May 3, 1860, and in Norway on August 5, 1860.
 She was the first Queen in the union of Sweden and Norway to be crowned in both countries, as the two previous consorts had been Catholic and could not be crowned in Norway.

 Unlike her predecessors, Lovisa took little interest in politics.
 Instead, she put her efforts into philanthropic work, founding and supporting numerous charities in both Sweden and Norway.
 She preferred these activities to those of the formal court functions she was required to attend as Queen and often feigned illness to avoid attending.
-She did, in fact, suffer from ill health, often experiencing fainting spells, and at least once having what may have been an epileptic seizure.
+However, she did suffer from ill health, often experiencing fainting spells, and at least once having what may have been an epileptic seizure.
 The cause of these maladies was typically attributed to her husband’s affairs.

 Tombs of King Carl XV and Queen Lovisa. photo © Susan Flantzer